Federal Application Requirements and Procedures

-- Must be accepted into one of NYIT’s degree-granting programs or eligible certificate programs.
+- Must be accepted into a New York Institute of Technology degree-granting program or eligible certificate program.
 Students must be fully matriculated in that program.

 - Must have a high school diploma or its recognized equivalent, such as a General Educational Development (GED) certificate or Test Assessing Secondary Completion (TASC™), or must have completed homeschooling at the secondary level as defined by state law.

-- Must be making satisfactory academic progress toward their degree (see Satisfactory Academic Progress section for NYIT SAP Policy).
+- Must be making satisfactory academic progress toward their degree (see Satisfactory Academic Progress section for policy).

-- Must be enrolled at least half-time (six credits) to receive aid from the Stafford and PLUS loan programs.
+- Must be enrolled at least half-time (six credits) to receive aid from Federal Direct Loan programs (subsidized, unsubsidized, or PLUS).

-- Must sign statements on the FAFSA stating that:
+- Must sign statements on the FAFSA stating: